nancyYangLi/postcard/README.md

      When sending a postcard by email, user might get this warning.
 Please make sure the last step in [Setup](#Setup) section has been carried out.

 ### Unit Tests
-* Display all postcards and check existance of image files
+* Display all postcards and check existence of image files
 ```
 Url: https://localhost/postcard/unitTest/list
 ```